 Robert T-I. Shin

-Dr. Robert T-I. Shin is the Head of the Intelligence, Surveillance, and Reconnaissance (ISR) and Tactical Systems Division at MIT Lincoln Laboratory.
+Dr. Robert T-I. Shin is a Principal Staff member in the Intelligence, Surveillance, and Reconnaissance (ISR) and Tactical Systems Division at MIT Lincoln Laboratory.
 He is also the Director of the MIT Lincoln Laboratory Beaver Works Center and a member of the MIT School of Engineering Extended Engineering Council.

-As the Head of the ISR and Tactical Systems Division, he oversees the division's primary responsibilities — surface surveillance and undersea warfare ISR systems, counterinsurgency and counterterrorism programs, homeland security and homeland air defense programs, chemical and biological defense programs, and FAA air traffic control technology programs.
+Prior to becoming Principal Staff, he served as the Head of the ISR and Tactical Systems Division, where he oversaw the division's primary responsibilities — surface surveillance and undersea warfare ISR systems, counterinsurgency and counterterrorism programs, homeland security and homeland air defense programs, chemical and biological defense programs, and FAA air traffic control technology programs.
 This division develops advanced techniques and prototypes in radio-frequency (RF), electro-optical, infrared, and acoustic systems; sensor algorithms; adaptive array processing; embedded hardware and software computing; and integrated sensing and decision support.

 As the Director of Beaver Works, which is jointly chartered by MIT Lincoln Laboratory and the MIT School of Engineering, Dr. Shin is responsible for directing the overall mission of the center.
 This facility supports project-based learning experiences and is open to all MIT students, faculty, researchers, and Lincoln Laboratory staff.
 It provides spaces for collaborative concept development and tools for hands-on fabrication of innovative prototypes.
 In 2014, Dr. Shin received the Irwin Sizer Award for the Most Significant Improvement to MIT Education in recognition of his vision and significant efforts that led to the establishment of the MIT Lincoln Laboratory Beaver Works.